ENGELBERT: A LOVE THAT NEVER ENDS

 Submit to DeliciousSubmit to DiggSubmit to FacebookSubmit to Google PlusSubmit to StumbleuponSubmit to TechnoratiSubmit to TwitterSubmit to LinkedIn

-“I would also like to have another hit record,” he admits.
+“I would like to have another hit record,” he admits.
 “It keeps you fresh and also keeps the high bar.
 However, it’s searching for a needle in a haystack to find that song.
 I was lucky in the early days with ‘Release Me’ when I had one, two, three songs on the charts at the same time.
 It's 58 years later and people are still singing along to my songs.
-While my forte is a balance and substance of good melodies and lyrics, I’m currently working on an album that’s a bit out of my comfort zone.
+While my forte is a balance and substance of good melodies and lyrics, I've got a new album coming out that’s a bit out of my comfort zone.
 It consists of songs from the 80’s from bands like Kiss.
-Journey, the Beatles, and Aerosmith.”
+Journey, the Beatles, and Aerosmith.
+All the original bands on those recordings have backed me on this album.
+Plus, my new single is being released on May 2, my 90th birthday.
+I worked with my friend Joel Diamond, who produced many of my early and biggest hits such as "After the Loving," "This Moment in Time" and others.
+He brought me this new song and asked me what I thought and I said, 'Let's do it.'"

-At 89, the handsome down-to-earth romantic singer, who never stops learning and growing, has the looks, attitude, demeanor, and energy of a man 25 years his junior.
-His beautiful renowned 3 1/2-octave voice is as golden as ever, not to mention that he has always possessed a rare magnetism that has his audiences rushing the stage towards the end of his performance, standing 10-20 deep, wanting to be up close and personal with him or to shake his hand as he finishes his show.
+With no thought of retiring, the handsome star possesses the looks of a man 25 years his junior.
+His beautiful, renowned, 3 1/2-octave voice is as golden as ever, not to mention that he has always possessed a rare magnetism that has his audiences rushing the stage towards the end of his performance, standing 10-20 deep, wanting to be up close and personal with him or to shake his hand as he finishes his show.

 Among his mega-list of honors and accolades, Engelbert now has an MBE (the Honor of Member of the Most Excellent Order of the British Empire by Her Majesty the Queen’s Birthday Honors List 2021) after his name.
 He relates that he chose to go in a romantic direction with his music early in his career.